Atlanta Hippotherapy FAQ

 What is the appropriate attire for myself/my child to wear?

 Closed toed shoes and an ASTM/SEI certified helmet (which can be provided by My Heroes initially) are the only real prerequisites.
 During the winters and cooler times we recommend mittens or gloves and socks/long underwear that will keep all skin unexposed for the comfort of the rider.
 Shorts are allowed in the summer and warmer weather months

-What is the difference between hippotherapy and therapeutic riding?
+What is the difference between therapy incorporating equines and therapeutic riding?